StiglCZ/engine/readme.md

 `clang++ -shared -fPIC <SCRIPT>.cc types.cc -o .../bin/scripts/<SCRIPT>.so`<br>
 Note: You dont have to include the types.cc if you are not planning to use functions included in it (Vector3 operations, matrix rotations, etc.)

+Note: The engine itself may be modified by the specific game needing some specific features due to the scripts!

 ### Data stream